freddysongg/CafeCast/README.md

 # CaféCast ☕📊

-**CaféCast** is an AI-powered sales forecasting and product analysis application.
-This project focuses on testing and enhancing my knowledge of machine learning models, hyperparameter fine-tuning, and model interpretability.
-It serves as a learning platform to explore advanced techniques, refine my skills, and deepen my understanding of how to apply machine learning to complex real-world problems.
-The main goal is to practice and improve while exploring the capabilities of various machine learning models and methodologies.
+**CaféCast** is a data-focused platform designed to help users explore and analyze datasets using AI-driven insights.
+This project currently focuses on manual data cleaning, shaping, and model training workflows, with plans to evolve into a fully interactive and user-friendly platform.

 ---